 Inside is unwelcoming.
-There are a handful of empty seat roped off with signs that they are for people with mobility problems.
-People are sitting on these kick-bars.
-If Bristol Airport could have anti-homeless spikes, it would have.
+There are a handful of empty seats roped off with signs saying they are for people with mobility problems.
+People are sitting on these kick-bars instead of the empty roped-off seats.
+If Bristol Airport could have anti-homeless spikes, it would have; for their customers.

 It costs us £7 just to leave the car park.
 The more flights are delayed, the more money the airport car park makes, and those who understand the system avoid the payment.
 Welcome to the modern world.

 We reach Warrington before bed time.

 In the morning we stop at Hamilton Services.
 It’s full of bald men with beards and women wearing sports gear.
 The newspapers outside WH Smith’s announce a new study which says coffee could add months to your life.
 We knew that already; they’re all the hours you didn’t sleep at night after that double espresso.
 The Daily Star headline is “Love Island Jonny quits over Tyla,” which I find slightly trivial because the real news is that we’re in the middle of the Earth’s sixth massive extinction event, this time caused by human destruction of habitat, use of natural resources and overpopulation.
 The only paper which even mentions that on its front page is The Financial Times.
 However, they don’t appear to sell the FT at Hamilton Services, despite the local football team, Hamilton Academicals, being the only football team still in the top leagues which was originally a school football team.
 Maybe there was an early morning rush and all the copies have been sold.